Amir-Guna Khan Qajar: Relation with Armenian Church

 He played a pivotal role in the power struggle between David IV of Vagharshapat (1587 - 1629) and his former coadjutor bishop Melchizedek I of Garni (1593-1628) according to Arakel of Tabriz.
 According to him, Amir-Guna manipulated the schism to serve his own interests, secretly favoring Melchizedek despite the shah’s orders.
 After Shah Abbas deposed Melchizedek and appointed David as Catholicos, he entrusted the latter to Amir-Guna Khan’s protection.
 However, once the shah left the region, the khan turned against David, disrespecting him and refusing to recognize his authority.
 In contrast, he maintained secret correspondence with Melchizedek in Isfahan, accepting bribes and gifts to support his return.
 As a result, David feared for his life and fled to Shah Abbas’ camp, where he successfully convinced the shah to act against Melchizedek.
 Following David’s accusations, Abbas ordered Melchizedek arrest, and he was captured and brought in chains before the shah.
 The shah initially intended to execute him, but Amir-Guna Khan personally intervened, persuading the shah to spare his life in exchange for a heavy fine of 300 tumans.
 This act ensured that Melchizedek could later reclaim power, despite his disgrace.As Melchizedek financial troubles mounted, he attempted to resign and transfer power to Movses III, but when Movses refused, he instead appointed his nephew Sahak as his successor.
 To secure official recognition, Melchizedek brought Sahak to Amir-Guna Khan, who endorsed his appointment and petitioned the Shah for confirmation.
 This effectively ensured that Amir-Gunah Khan controlled the leadership of the Armenian Church.
 Ultimately, while Melchizedek fled to the Ottoman Empire in exile, Amir-Guna Khan retained his position in Yerevan, outlasting both David and Melchizedek.

 Another story involving Amir-Guna was the schism of Mekhlu Baba in 1617 (date established by Nerses Akinian).
 According to stories by Zakaria of Kanaker and Grigor Daranaghtsi he was an ethnic Udi from Ganja.
-Oiginally a disciple of Catholicos Hovhannes (1596-1606) at Gandzasar Monastery, he was ordained as an archdeacon but later expelled for spreading heretical teachings.
+Originally a disciple of Catholicos Hovhannes (1596-1606) at Gandzasar Monastery, he was ordained as an archdeacon but later expelled for spreading heretical teachings.
 After fleeing the monastery, he sought protection from Davud Khan Undiladze, falsely claiming persecution for preaching the legitimacy of Muhammad.
 Under suggestion from the khan, the Catholicos was forced to restore his clerical status, enabling Mehlu to amass a following of over 500 supporters, including nobles and clergy.
 He appointed twelve armed men as his "apostles" and openly opposed monastic institutions, advocating for radical reforms.
 His movement gained traction among both Christians and Muslims, but his rhetoric and violent actions, including public beatings of monks, led to his eventual arrest by Amir-Guna Khan in Yerevan.
 Found guilty of deception, he was nearly drowned but later exiled from the region.
 He continued his activities in Erzurum, where he was ultimately discredited and ostracized by local religious authorities.
 Following his disappearance, his followers propagated legends claiming divine retribution against his persecutors.